Raven (game show): Cast

-Raven (James Mackenzie): Originally from the Island of Alaunus, Raven is an ancient, immortal Scottish warlord and the warriors' guide throughout the quest; his name refers to his ability to shape-shift.
+Raven (James Mackenzie): Originally from the Island of Alaunus, Raven is an ancient, immortal Scottish warlord and the warriors' guide throughout the quest; his name refers to his ability to shape-shift from a raven to a human and back.
 He can read the warriors' thoughts, usually from the Raven's Eye in his staff of power, and he recaps what has happened previously on the quest, and both gives and takes away the warriors' lives from their standards.
 He has an elaborate style of speech, which has generated some catchphrases, including, "Are you ready?
 Then let the challenge... begin", and, "May the luck of the Raven's Eye be with you".
 Since the eleventh tournament began, the character's name was altered to 'Raven of Old', with his staff of power having been passed on to the new Raven.
-He also provides commentary on the challenges in all series except Series 11, and during series 12 is shown watching the warriors using a talisman.
+He also provides commentary on the challenges in all series except Series 11, and during series 12 is shown watching the warriors using a talisman that the winner of Series 11 was said to have procured for him.

-Raven (II) (Aisha Toussaint): In Series 11 & 12, Aisha Toussaint plays Raven, sharing the same name as Mackenzie's character.
+Raven (II) (Aisha Toussaint): In Series 11 and 12, Aisha Toussaint plays Raven, sharing the same name as Mackenzie's character.
 Originally one of Raven of Old's warriors, she fought alongside him in the final battle against Nevar, during which he was banished to a desolate realm.
 However, Nevar used six magic symbols he had crafted in order to banish Raven of Old to the same realm with him.
-Upon finding the original six symbols, she recovered Raven of Old's staff of power, and became 'Raven' in the process.
+Upon finding the original six symbols, she recovered Raven of Old's staff of power, which transformed to a different shape, and became 'Raven' in the process.
 She now leads the warriors through the eleventh and twelfth tournaments, and the catchphrase of the previous tournaments said by Raven of Old returned.
-She is able to use her staff to temporarily summon Raven of Old whenever she is in need of guidance.
+She is able to use her staff to temporarily summon Raven of Old from the desolate realm, whenever she is in need of guidance.